A&Spire to Illuminate Pillar 1

 Historical Commitment to Baptist Principles and Praxis

-Vision: A&S will provide the leadership to advance Baylor University’s Christian educational and research environment.
+Vision: The College of Arts & Sciences will provide the leadership to advance Baylor University’s Christian educational and research environment.

 Goal 1: Fully implement the Unified Core Curriculum and improve undergraduate curricular opportunities.
 See Pillar 2, Transformational Undergraduate Education, for the action steps that maintain and advance the University’s Christian mission.